Backstory: Connecting adult children, elderly with health services

 "She is one of my best bloggers," Ruffner said.

-After Ruffner left her job, she enrolled in a social media class at the
+After Ruffner left her job, she enrolled in a social media class at the Wake Tech Small Business Center, a state-funded organization that provides entrepreneurship classes, counseling and resources at community colleges across the state.

 "I hit all of them," she said.
 She continues to use those resources as she explores financing and other growth options.
 Ruffner also joined professional and networking organizations.